Bioinformatics AI

 Biotech and pharma teams that need standardized, version-tracked workflows for regulatory or QA reasons benefit from Pipette’s provenance system and automated documentation.
 Every run is traceable, which simplifies QA audits and cross-team validation.

 Pipette is designed to support a wide range of bioinformatics workflows across diverse areas of life science research.
 It integrates a broad suite of widely adopted open-source tools commonly used in bioinformatics and computational biology.
 Currently, Pipette operates with two active analysis engines, enabling robust support for various domains, including human genomics, plant and crop research, microbiome analysis, and metagenomics.
 Over time, we will add tools for metabolomics, drug-designing, proteomics.
+Beyond running pipelines, Pipette also generates hypotheses grounded in scientific literature and suggests follow-up computational experiments based on your results.
 This breadth makes Pipette a flexible, general-purpose platform for both exploratory and production-scale bioinformatics.

 Every analysis records its full data lineage: inputs, parameters, software versions, outputs, and code.
 The rich provenance model can be utilized to reproduce results on any machine later.